LeifEtter/lebenswiki-backend-ts/README.md

 ## **Security**

-Besides the Security Principles mentioned in the Hosting the Backend employs a few ways of securing requests.
+Besides the Security Principles mentioned in the [Hosting section](craftdocs://open?blockId=B0B658A9-69B0-4638-B0F2-0F6C7E955373&spaceId=b0e62220-21e7-3e79-e368-d4886dca007e), the Backend employs a few ways of securing requests.

+**HTTPS**

+All communication between the client and backend is encrypted.

 **Authentication**